Dogs hazardous for whitetails during winter

 Should you witness any dogs on the loose in your area, please call 1-877-TIPS-MNR (847-7667) toll-free any time.

-48 thoughts on “Dogs hazardous for whitetails during winter”
+48 Replies to “Dogs hazardous for whitetails during winter”

 1. Dog that are seen chasing deer in the winter should be shot, I know at our cottage, in Quebec, dogs that chase deer are legally shot.
 They won’t stop chasing them, and most times it’s not “dogs that got loose” it’s dogs that were let loose